learn-co-curriculum/phase-3-active-record-associations-one-to-many/README.md

 $ bundle exec rake console
 ```

-From the console, access the first song:
+From the console, access the first review:

 ```rb
 # Access the first review instance in the database